In 60 seconds

 In 21 days, we traveled through 10 countries, used 44 chargers and nearly drove 4500km.

-We didn't have an electric car so we created a pitch video and website to send to various car brands.
+We didn't have an electric car so we created a pitch video and website to send to various car manufacturers.
 The proposal: an electric car for three weeks in exchange for a movie about our trip.
-We visited 4 brands to discuss the project and Kia was able to support us with a Kia Soul EV.
+We were invited to 4 different brands to discuss the project and Kia was able to support us with a Kia Soul EV.
 If you want to see the pitch video below, use the password: electrip

 The 21st of July we took off.
 In 3 weeks we drove 4486 kilometers around Europe, a distance that wasn’t traveled before in an affordable electric car.
 While charging, which generally just took 30 minutes, we met fellow EV drivers, met people responsible for creating the charging network and updated our daily blog (NL) and Instagram.

 The trip was a great way of immersing ourselves in a topic to gather a lot of insights in a short period of time.
-We learned why charging is generally free in Italy, why national service numbers won’t work as payment method for foreigners and why your estimated distance and range should be close to each other on the dashboard.
-Read more of our insights in this blogpost.
+We learned why charging is generally free in Italy, why national service numbers won’t work as a payment method for foreigners and why your estimated distance and range should be close to each other on the dashboard.
+Read more of our insights in this detailed blog post.

-When we returned safe and sound we started editing the video, creating press releases and writing down our insights in a blogpost.
+When we returned safe and sound we started editing the video, creating press releases and writing down our insights in a blog post.
 In addition to our own publications, our story was covered in national newspapers in The Netherland and South Africa and on a variety of blogs including CleanTechnica, EV Obsession, Bright and Want.
-But in the end, the most rewarding part of the project were all the responses by Email, Twitter and on Facebook from people around the world that were triggered by our story.
+But in the end, the most rewarding part of the project were all the responses by email, Twitter and on Facebook from people around the world that got excited by our story.

 I hope you enjoyed this project.